mezzio/mezzio/docs/book/v3/cookbook/autowiring-routes-and-pipelines.md

 Mezzio ships with a delegator factory around the [`RouteCollector`](../features/router/route-collector.md) that will execute any registered classes that implement the interface `Mezzio\Router\RouteProviderInterface`.

+In order to make use of this feature, the DI container that you use, must [support "Delegator Factories"](../features/container/delegator-factories.md).

 This is the most predictable and portable way of registering routes, but there are several steps to get a "Route Provider" to execute.

 ### First, Create the RouteProvider